abudaan/push-notification-server/README.md

-### Setting a client
+### Setting up a client

-Before we can run the server we need to have a connection key and certificate to be able to connect to APNs, and a server key for connecting to GCM.
-We are going to setup the first test client, which is iOS only to get a connection key and certificate for APNs.
+We are going to setup the first test client.
+This example is iOS only but later we will set up another example that works with both iOS and Android devices.

-First ```cd``` to the 'client' folder then initialize react-native:
+First `cd` to the `client` folder then initialize react-native:

 ```
 $ cd ../client
 $ react-native init pushtest1
 ```

 Now you get a warning "Directory pushtest1 already exists.
 Continue?", type "yes" and press enter.